Prairie AquaTech swims away with aquafeed innovation award

 Aquaculture will be the market focus for the feed protein going forward, he said.
 The feed ingredient has already been tested with several species including shrimp, salmonids and marine species.

-Prairie AquaTech’s protein ingredient is derived from soybeans and is generated using a microbial enhancement and a patented process to increase protein levels, the company said.
+Prairie AquaTech’s protein ingredient is derived from soybeans and is generated using a microbial enhancement and a patented process to increase protein levels.

 The ME-PRO ingredient is about 70% protein and has high digestibility, said Mollison.
 It also has moved past the research and development and pilot stages and is now being produced at the commercial scale.